jedisct1/libsodium-doc/libsodium_users/README.md

 - [VPNCloud](https://github.com/dswd/vpncloud.rs): A Peer-to-Peer VPN.
 - [Wire](https://wire.com/): Modern, private communications.
 Crystal clear voice, video and group chats.
 No advertising.
 Your data, always encrypted.
 - [Zcash](https://z.cash/): Zcash is a decentralized and open source cryptocurrency that aims to set a new standard for privacy through the use of groundbreaking cryptography.
+- [OpenGKS](https://arpa.ph/opengks/): An RFID gate keeper solution that automatically tracks, records data and sends text messages (SMS) and email notifications to parents upon a student's entrance and exit in school.

 # Libraries using libsodium
 Some libraries and frameworks using libsodium.
 Send a [pull request](https://github.com/jedisct1/libsodium-doc/blob/master/libsodium_users/README.md) to add yours to that list.